ethyca/fideslog/fideslog/sdk/python/README.md

 ### Handling Exceptions

-The SDK exposes an `AnalyticsException` type from [the `exceptions.py` file](./exceptions.py).
-In the event that an exception is raised by this library, it will always be of the type `AnalyticsException`.
+The SDK exposes an `AnalyticsError` type from [the `exceptions.py` file](./exceptions.py).
+In the event that an exception is raised by this library, it will either be a literal `AnalyticsError`, or inherit from `AnalyticsError`.
 In general, it is not recommended to raise these exceptions within application code, to prevent breaking the application and/or user workflow; these exceptions are intended to be written to log output, and otherwise ignored.

 #### Example